• Environment

 4. Announcements to promote energy conservation and carbon reduction.

-5. Invest in a temperature control system to save energy.
+5. Invest in a environmental control system to save energy.

 6. When replacing or purchasing new equipment, we will have priority on energy-saving design products.